abraham/mastodon-dart/packages/mastodon/doc/ConversationsApi.md

 Remove a conversation

 Removes a conversation from your list of conversations.
+Version history:  2.6.0 - added

 ### Example
 ```dart